MauroDataMapper/docs/docs/glossary/data-standard/data-standard.md

 ![Screenshot of Data Standard icon](data-standard-icon.png)

-As a **Data Standard** does not contain any collected data, there will be no summary metadata properties or **Data Flows** associated with this type of model.
+As a **Data Standard** does not contain any collected data, there will be no summary metadata properties or [Dataflows](../dataflow/dataflow.md) associated with this type of model.

+###Selecting a Data Model type

 You will need to assign a [Data Model](../data-model/data-model.md) type whenever you are adding or importing a [Data Model](../data-model/data-model.md).

-When adding a [Data Model](../data-model/data-model.md), you will need to select the type on the **'Data Model Details form'**.
+On the **'Data Model Details form'** select the [Data Model](../data-model/data-model.md) type from the dropdown menu.
 For further information on how to do this, visit our ['Create a Data Model user guide'](../../user-guides/create-a-data-model/create-a-data-model.md).

 ![Screenshot of Data Type section of Data Model details form](data-model-details-form-data-type-standard.png)